Skip to main content

 • The violence prevention program Click & Check is concerned with promoting responsible use of digital media.
 Particular attention is paid to developing action strategies and promoting legal certainty in the daily use of the internet, particularly in the area of social media.

-• Cyber Kids is a computer course for children, parents, and educators focused on digital literacy for 8-10 and 10-12-year-olds.
+• Cyber Kids is a computer course for children, parents, and educators focused on digital literacy for 8-to-10 and 10-to-12-year-olds.

 • ZARA: Digitale Zivilcourage offers various activities that encourage bystanders to challenge online hate speech and to develop digital 'civil courage' (e.g., speaking up against a victim's bullies, perpetrators, or harassers).